amueller/damascene-python-and-matlab-bindings/README.md

 ### Run cmake and install libdamascene

-Start from the root of the checked out directory
+Start from the root of the checked out directory.

 ```
 mkdir build